Simply put, mortgage principal reduction is the best way to fix a troubled mortgage. It can prevent strategic defaults and foreclosures.

 - You must be current on the mortgage at the time of the refinance, with a good payment history in the past 12 months.

-The best way to get a realistic assessment of your chances of a mortgage principal reduction via the loan modification process, is to discuss the details of your situation with an experienced foreclosure defense attorney.
+You ca get a realistic assessment of your chances of a mortgage principal reduction via the loan modification process.
+So just discuss the details of your situation with an experienced foreclosure defense attorney.
 No one can promise or guarantee the specific outcome of a mortgage negotiation.
 However, an experienced foreclosure attorney is in the best position to assess your chances of obtaining a principal reduction.